 Before I became a scientist, I played and taught drums.
 I do still play drums, but not as often as I would like to.
 I am in a comedy band called Rantipoles and also a show called The Frog Princess – Punked!
 I used to play drums for bands who were famous in the 1990`s like Right Said Fred and also Altered Images, but mostly punk bands like Gertrude. here are some pictures of me playing in my band Rantipoles recently (below), and also of my Frog Princess-Punked group at a castle we played at in Wales (left).

-Music, Health & Wellbeing
+My Work: Music, Health & Wellbeing

 At the moment I am working on two projects and part of our research focus on Music, Health and Wellbeing.